veritywong/CV/README.md

 #### Problem Solver

 I love to solve problems.
-Whether it is in the new challenges and exercises being introduced at Makers, or simply playing sudoku on the train home.
+Whether it is in the new challenges and exercises introduced at Makers and in writing code, or simply playing sudoku on the train home.

 In my ceramics practice, this is an integral part of creating functional work.
 Ceramics entails a long process, where each stage can introduce new problems into the final piece, from reclaiming clay, preparing the clay, throwing, firing, glazing and final firing.
-Each stage requires different skills and knowledge and if anything goes wrong it can have occurred at any one of these stages.
+Each step requires different skills and knowledge and if anything goes wrong it can have occurred at any one of these stages.
 This requires problem solving that involves researching materials, chemistry, analysing each step as well ask knowing when to step back and view the process as a whole.
 I love it.

 #### Team Player